Human: Psychology

-The human brain, the focal point of the central nervous system in humans, controls the peripheral nervous system.
-In addition to controlling "lower", involuntary, or primarily autonomic activities such as respiration and digestion, it is also the locus of "higher" order functioning such as thought, reasoning, and abstraction.
+The human brain is the locus of "higher" order functioning such as thought, reasoning, and abstraction.
 These cognitive processes constitute the mind, and, along with their behavioral consequences, are studied in the field of psychology.

 Humans have a larger and more developed prefrontal cortex than other primates, the region of the brain associated with higher cognition.
 This has led humans to proclaim themselves to be more intelligent than any other known species.
 Objectively defining intelligence is difficult, with other animals adapting senses and excelling in areas that humans are unable to.

 There are some traits that, although not strictly unique, do set humans apart from other animals.
 Humans may be the only animals who have episodic memory and who can engage in "mental time travel".
 Even compared with other social animals, humans have an unusually high degree of flexibility in their facial expressions.
 Humans are the only animals known to cry emotional tears.
-Humans are one of the few animals able to self-recognize in mirror tests and there is also debate over to what extent humans are the only animals with a theory of mind.
+Humans are one of the few animals able to self-recognize in mirror tests, and there is also debate over to what extent humans are the only animals with a theory of mind.

 Sleep and dreaming

 Humans are generally diurnal.
 The average sleep requirement is between seven and nine hours per day for an adult and nine to ten hours per day for a child; elderly people usually sleep for six to seven hours.
 Having less sleep than this is common among humans, even though sleep deprivation can have negative health effects.
 A sustained restriction of adult sleep to four hours per day has been shown to correlate with changes in physiology and mental state, including reduced memory, fatigue, aggression, and bodily discomfort.

 During sleep humans dream, where they experience sensory images and sounds.
-Dreaming is stimulated by the pons and mostly occurs during the REM phase of sleep.
+Dreaming is stimulated by the pons and mostly occurs during the rapid eye movement (REM) phase of sleep.
 The length of a dream can vary, from a few seconds up to 30 minutes.
 Humans have three to five dreams per night, and some may have up to seven.
 Dreamers are more likely to remember the dream if awakened during the REM phase.
 The events in dreams are generally outside the control of the dreamer, with the exception of lucid dreaming, where the dreamer is self-aware.
-Dreams can at times make a creative thought occur or give a sense of inspiration.
+Dreams can at times make a creative thought occur or give a sense of inspiration, as is the case with some notable works of fiction, scientific concepts, and art.